jokem59/Overwatch-Sentiment/README.md

 Gotchas
   * Occasionally (~1 observation per 200 tweets), a tweet's creation time is earlier than the received time
-  * Plotly has 10000 max points for streaming graphs; @ 1 point/sec, you'll see ~166 minutes worth of live data at any given time
+  * Plotly has 10000 max points for streaming graphs; @ 1 point/sec, it's possible to see ~166 minutes worth of live data at any given time (currently set at 600 / 10 minutes)

 # License